ShalaQweghen/py_scrabble_gui/README.md

 ### Multiplayer on LAN

+LAN multiplayer games aren't supported on networks which can assign more than 256 IP addresses (campus wifi and such).
+It might work if only the last part of the assigned IPs changes.
+If other parts of the IP addresses also change, hosted games will not be found.

-It is better to start a LAN game on a trusted network like a home or work network because security settings might prevent remote access.
+It is better to start a LAN game on a trusted network like a home or work network because security settings might prevent remote access on some systems.

 If a players on an OS X machine wants to join a game on LAN, it is recommended to increase the size of open files.
 The limit is 256 on new versions and it will cause `OSError: [Errno 24] Too many open files` because _Join a LAN Game_ uses threads to scan all the available IP's on LAN.
 In order to increase the limit, use `ulimit -n <new_limit>`.
 Anything above 300 should suffice.